lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 This difference indicates that this particular cyanobacterium is epiphytic, consistent with earlier findings that _Azolla_ has only one cyanobacterial symbiont.

+Ferrovibrio only in Afil, multiple generations.
+Recent introduction.

 ```